 Your genetics, environment or other factors can cause some of these conditions, so it could be difficult to determine if Roundup caused your injury or illness.
 However, an experienced injury attorney can work with you to get a professional and thorough medical diagnosis.
 Our team can provide guidance toward the most appropriate course of action.

 It is true that levels of glyphosate have been found in some foods.
-However, studies also show you’d have to consume that food at extremely high levels to pose a serious risk to your health.
-So, those most a risk for Roundup-related cancers and illnesses are people who are regularly exposed to the substance itself.
+However, studies also show you’d have to consume that food at extremely high levels to pose a severe risk to your health.
+So, those most at risk for Roundup-related cancers and illnesses are regularly exposed to the substance itself.

 People with a high risk include:

-You can be exposed to glyphosate if you get it on your skin, in your eyes or inhale it while using it.
-You could also be exposed if you touch plants that are still wet with spray.
+You can be exposed to glyphosate if you get it on your skin, in your eyes, or inhale it while using it.
+You could also be exposed if you touch plants that are still wet with the spray.

-These lawsuits were all based on the claim that Monsanto/Bayer failed to warn its users about the severe health risks associated with the use of its product.
-Thousands of similar Roundup cases are working their way through courts throughout Alabama and the United States.
+These lawsuits were all based on the claim that Monsanto/Bayer failed to warn its users about the severe health risks associated with using its product.
+Thousands of similar Roundup cases work through courts throughout Alabama and the United States.

-Even with these newsworthy losses in court, Bayer continues to publicly state that Roundup does not cause cancer, and stands by its product.
+Even with these newsworthy losses in court, Bayer continues publicly stating that Roundup does not cause cancer and stands by its product.

-As with any type of personal injury claim, you only have a certain amount of time to file a product liability action if you’ve suffered harm due to use of Roundup.
-This is called a statute of limitations, and here in Alabama, that length of time is two years from the date of injury or diagnosis of injury.
+As with any type of personal injury claim, you only have a certain amount of time to file a product liability action if you’ve suffered harm due to Roundup.
+This is called a statute of limitations, and here in Alabama, that length of time is two years from the injury's date or diagnosis.
 So, for most cancer-related cases, this is typically two years from the date of diagnosis.

-If you suspect you or a loved one are suffering from a Roundup-related illness, it’s crucial you contact one of our attorneys as soon as possible in order to protect your right to compensation.
+If you suspect you or a loved one are suffering from a Roundup-related illness, you must contact one of our attorneys as soon as possible to protect your right to compensation.
 Settlements are already underway.

 The product liability lawyers at Mezrano Law Firm hold negligent companies responsible when they place profits over people.
 We’ll protect your rights and work to secure compensation for your losses.
-Let us help.
-We have offices in Birmingham, Tuscaloosa, Florence, Mobile, Montgomery and Gadsden.
-For a consultation, call us at 205-206-6300 or fill out our contact form.
+For a FREE consultation, fill out our contact form.